MaryAngelique/technical-documentation-page/README.md

 - I can see a nav element with a corresponding id="navbar".✅

-- The navbar element should contain one header element which contains text that describes the topic of the technical documentation.
+- The navbar element should contain one header element which contains text that describes the topic of the technical documentation.✅

 - Additionally, the navbar should contain link (a) elements with the class of nav-link.
-There should be one for every element with the class main-section.
+There should be one for every element with the class main-section.✅

 - The header element in the navbar must come before any link (a) elements in the navbar.